 The local Swedish market has seen a significant surge in the demand for energy-efficient buildings in the last ten years, and we are among the leading countries in the world in practising these principles.

-As a graduate of this programme, you will be able to work in design teams responsible for planning and designing energy-efficient and environmental buildings, including renovation of the existing building stock.
+The programme leads to a Master of Science degree in Energy-efficient and Environmental Buildings.
+As a graduate, you will be able to work in design teams responsible for planning and designing energy-efficient and environmental buildings, including renovation of the existing building stock.
 You will be able to take a leading role in companies (e.g. building consultancies, architect firms, construction companies) and municipalities pursuing energy and environmental aspects, with a whole-building perspective in mind.
 You will also be well prepared to pursue your studies further at the doctoral level.

 Why Lund University?

 Lund University was founded in 1666 and is one of northern Europe’s oldest, broadest and finest universities.
 The University ranks among the world's top 100 universities in the QS World University Rankings 2019 and is the #1 choice for international students coming to Sweden – one of the world's most innovative, sustainable and democratic countries.

 If you would like to start building your international network in a global classroom setting, Lund University is a great option.
 Experience a different way of learning in a country ranked as one of the best in the world at providing higher education.
 Group work and informal teacher-student relationships facilitate in-depth learning.